 Let’s now compare the pros and cons of each architecture.

-Native apps are specially made and coded for a specific mobile platform in its native programming language, and as such are extremely suitable for processor intensive and GPU intensive apps.
+Native apps are specially made and coded for a specific mobile platform in its native programming language, and as such are extremely suitable for processor-intensive and GPU-intensive apps.
 Native apps make full use of technologies provided by the platform itself, and hence there is minimal chance of running into issues.
-Development of native apps is also relatively straightforward.
+The development of native apps is also relatively straightforward.
 Components are provided out of the box, and connecting them to an app is quite simple.

 The most obvious drawback with opting for a native tech stack is that if you decide to build apps for multiple platforms, you also have to build separate versions of the app.
 Native apps do not allow for code sharing between platforms and as a result, development times are longer and require a higher investment.
 By virtue of also having two separate codebases, maintenance can also be challenging.
 Even if a new feature is to be rolled out, your development will have to build the feature into two different codebases.

 - Technologies available: Swift (iOS), Kotlin (Android), Objective-C, Java